 2 (a) Issuance.
-If the complaint or one or more affidavits 3 filed with the complaint establish probable cause to 4 believe that an offense has been committed and that 5 the defendant committed it, the judge must issue ar 6 arrest warrant to an officer authorized to execute it 7 At the request of an attorney for the government, the 8 judge must issue a summons, instead of a warrant, to a 9 person authorized to serve it.
-A judge may issue more than one warrant or summons on the same complaint 11 If an individual defendant fails to appear in response to a summons, a judge may, and upon request of ar attorney for the government must, issue a warrant.
-I an organizational defendant fails to appear in response
+If the complaint or one or more affidavits 3 filed with the complaint establish probable cause to 4 believe that an offense has been committed and that 5 the defendant committed it, the judge must issue an 6 arrest warrant to an officer authorized to execute it.
+7 At the request of an attorney for the government, the 8 judge must issue a summons, instead of a warrant, to a 9 person authorized to serve it.
+A judge may issue more 10 than one warrant or summons on the same complaint.
+11 If an individual defendant fails to appear in response 12 to a summons, a judge may, and upon request of an 13 attorney for the government must, issue a warrant.
+If 14 an organizational defendant fails to appear in response